-FMP ID Name Description Cost 113000061 City of Buda- Lifschutz Headwaters Voluntary Buyout Voluntary, targeted buyouts for one or more affected properties.
-(November 11, 2016 Preliminary Engineering Report) \$565,000 113000062 City of Nixon City of Nixon- Wastewater System Flood Improvements The WWTP lift station and 8th Avenue lift station have experienced inundation and caused overflows due to stormwater inflow into the wastewater system.
-Also need a new generator and SCADA System Improvements at the City's WWTP, Water Well 6/Water PI. \$3,949,000 113000063 City of San Marcos City of San Marcos- Emergency Generators Purchase and installation of generators for temporary sheltering efforts in all public facilities capable of housing citizens. \$58,000 113000064 Victoria County Victoria County- Emergency Generators Install emergency generators at critical facilities. \$551,000 113000065 City of Seguin City of Seguin Regional Detention Southwest of Seguin City Limits Project Proposed regional detention project on Mays Creek. \$2,015,000 113000066 City of Seguin City of Seguin - Culvert Improve- ments at Guadalupe River Drive Project Proposed project to add two additional 10- foot-by-10 foot reinforced concrete box culverts on either side of the existing two- 10-foot-by-10 foot box culverts at Guadalupe River Dr. \$594,000 113000067 City of Victoria City of Victoria Channel and Bridge Modifications on State Highway 87 Project Proposed channel and bridge modification project.
-The design modification consists of adding two additional piers to the right and left overbanks of the bridge. \$8,350,000
+FMP ID Name Description Cost Spillway Improvements 113000059 City of Kerrville Coronado Drive and Junction Highway Drainage Proposed street and drainage improvements project to alleviate street ponding and nuisance flooding at Coronado Drive north of Junction Highway.
+112000000 Improvements lockell and an area of a sight \$528,000 113000060 City of Victoria City of Victoria Back-up Power Generators Install emergency generators and quick connects on all buildings, critical infrastructure, and government buildings. \$551,000 113000061 City of Buda- Lifschutz Headwaters Voluntary Voluntary, targeted buyouts for one or more affected properties.
+(November 11, 2016 Preliminary Engineering Report) Buyout \$565,000 113000062 City of Nixon City of Nixon- Wastewater System Flood Improvements The WWTP lift station and 8th Avenue lift station have experienced inundation and caused overflows due to stormwater inflow into the wastewater system.
+Also need a new generator and SCADA System Improvements at the City's WWTP, Water Well 6/Water Pl. \$3,949,000 113000063 City of San Marcos City of San Marcos- Emergency Generators Purchase and installation of generators for temporary sheltering efforts in all public facilities capable of housing citizens. \$58,000 113000064 Victoria County Victoria County- Emergency Install emergency generators at critical facilities.
+113000065 City of Seguin City of Seguin Regional Detention Southwest of Seguin City Limits Project Proposed regional detention project on Mays Creek. \$551,000 \$2,015,000 113000066 City of Seguin City of Seguin - Proposed project to add two additional 10- foot-by-10 foot reinforced concrete box \$594,000

 FMP ID Name Description Cost

+Culvert Improve- culverts on either side of the existing two-

+ments at 10-foot-by-10 foot box culverts at

+Guadalupe River Guadalupe River Dr.

+Drive Project

+113000067 City of Victoria Proposed channel and bridge modification

+City of Victoria project.
+The design modification consists of

+Channel and adding two additional piers to the right and

+Bridge left overbanks of the bridge.

+Modifications on

+State Highway 40.050.000

+87 Project \$8,350,000

-113000068 City of Victoria Proposed detention structure located \$58,395,000
+113000068 • Proposed detention structure located

 City of Victoria upstream of SH 87.
 The detention basin has

 Detention a proposed height of 11 feet from crest to

 Structure inlet structure.
 The dam has a proposed

 Located capacity of 3700 acre-feet.

-Upstream of SH
+Upstream of SH ¢E0 20E 000

-87 Project

-113000069 Guadalupe Co Project for detention on York Creek.
-The \$15,133,000
+113000069 87 Project Drainet for detention on Verly Creek The \$58,395,000

-Guadalupe currently proposed dam height of 48 feet
+113000069 Guadalupe Co Guadalupe Project for detention on York Creek.
+The currently proposed dam height of 48 feet

 County and dam length of 4,800 feet will provide a

 Detention on maximum storage capacity of

 York Creek approximately 48,130 acre-feet.

-Project
+Project approximately 40,130 deletect. \$15,133,000

-TOTAL \$155,543,000
+rioject TOTAL \$202,189,000